amgarrett09/rust-css-minifier/README.md

 css-minifier example.css ../public/css/example.css
 ```

-This will take the imput file and create a minified version in the
+This will take the input file and create a minified version in the
 `public/css` folder that's a level above the current directory.

 ### Minifying multiple files